besthedgehog/PyPriroda/README.md

 __create_optim__(_name_of_out_hess_file = 'name'_)

-This  function creates a hessian file from an optimization file.
+This  function creates an optimization file from the hess file.
+The name of out file will be "optim_name_of_out_hess_file.in".

 _Parameters:_
 name_of_hess_file : string, default= 'name'.
 The name of the hessian file, where the coordinates and the energies come from.